jarekb84/Grandus/PERFORMANCE_PLAN.md

 }
 ```

-**Implementation trigger:** When collision detection becomes a bottleneck (visible in performance profiling) or when you exceed 100 entities with frequent collisions.
+**Implementation trigger:** When your entity count regularly exceeds 4,000 and collision checks are becoming a bottleneck (visible in performance monitoring).
+This will dramatically improve nearest enemy searches and collision detection at scale.

 ### Rendering Optimizations